Legal tips for setting up your new business by We Love Pets Franchise Support Solicitor, Nicola Walker.

 Co-founder disputes: if you do not have it clearly set out who does what, and what is expected from each founder/business owner from the outset, resentment and ill feeling can arise.
 Do not fall into the trap of thinking because you have been friends since the age of 5, or you are family, no disputes will arise.
 They do and they will!
 Such disputes keep us lawyers very busy detailing with the aftermath.
 Avoid this by having co-founder/executive/director/shareholder agreements in place.

 Unpaid invoices/rising debt: as a small business you have staff to pay as well as lots of other overheads.
-It can cause many a sleepless night worrying how you are going to pay your staff when your customers don’t pay your invoices on time.
+It can cause many a sleepless night worrying about how you are going to pay your staff when your customers don’t pay your invoices on time.
 Make sure you have your payment terms detailed in your Terms of Business and ensure you have procedures in place to flag up any overdue invoices.
 If you chase payment of your invoices and your customer still doesn’t pay, you can issue a debt claim online yourself without the need of a solicitor by issuing through ‘HMRC Money Online’.
 Submit the claim along with your terms of business as evidence.

 ‘I am a firm believer that there is a time and a place of legal jargon.’